JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

     * **Scraping:** This is the most difficult to scrape.
 A basic scraper that only fetches the initial HTML will get an empty or incomplete page without the content.
 To get the data, a scraper must be able to execute JavaScript and mimic a browser's behavior.

-### Challenges of Scraping Dynamic Content
+#### Challenges of Scraping Dynamic Content

-Itt's much harder to scrape dynamic content, and your intuition is correct—it's because the scraper must act like a real user. 🕵️‍♀️
+It's much harder to scrape dynamic content, and your intuition is correct—it's because the scraper must act like a real user. 🕵️‍♀️

 With dynamic content (like that found on CSR websites), the data you want isn't in the initial HTML.
 It's loaded later by JavaScript.
 This means a standard scraper that just makes a simple HTTP request will fail to see the content.